uga-libraries/born-digital-accessioning/read-legacy-media.md

 * Floppy disks can be virus-scanned while they're in the drive.

 * This media can be slow to copy.
 For large collections of 3.5" floppy disks, it may save time to copy the files to a piece of removable media immediately after virus scanning.
-That way, there is only a single copying process from the storage media to the [RAID machine](./copy-to-raid.md) and no need to re-read each individual disk.
+That way, there is only a single copying process from the storage media to the [libraries' storage systems](./copy-to-temp-storage.md) and no need to re-read each individual disk.

 ## 5.25" floppy disks